-18. The GM vaccine would be manufactured in Australia under GMP conditions in PC2 certified facilities under a Notifiable Low Risk Dealing (NLRD) authorisation.
+- 19. The GM vaccine would be manufactured in Australia under GMP conditions in PC2 certified facilities under a Notifiable Low Risk Dealing (NLRD) authorisation.
 Labelling or packing of vials for storage or transport may occur outside the PC2 facility.
 Large scale manufacturing of the product (>25L) would require a Dealings Not Involving Intentional Release (DNIR) licence from the OGTR.
-The product would need to be registered through the APVMA before commercial use.
+The product would need to be registered through the APVMA before commercial use or used under a minor use permit granted by the APVMA.
 As mentioned in Section 1.1, the APVMA would also approve the labels for the GM vaccine, which would contain instructions for the handling, storing and directions for supply to ensure safe use.
-Bioproperties are currently conducting trials of this vaccine under an APVMA permit (PER91758) and an OGTR licence (DIR-154).

-19. The vaccine would be transported to a distribution centre freeze-dried in glass vials.
+Bioproperties are currently conducting trials of this vaccine under an APVMA permit (PER91758) and an OGTR licence (DIR-154). - 20.
+The vaccine would be transported to a distribution centre freeze-dried in glass vials.
 These vials would be packed into trays, wrapped with plastic cling wrap and placed into Styrofoam boxes filled with dry ice.
-The Styrofoam boxes would then be placed within cardboard boxes for distribution.
+The Styrofoam boxes would then be placed within cardboard boxes for transport to distribution centres.
 The GM vaccine would be dispatched to a variety of commercial poultry farms throughout Australia using couriers.
-Each individual vial would be labelled with an APVMA approved label indicating the contents of the vial and an accompanying leaflet with instructions for use, storage, and disposal.
-During transport, the outer most cardboard box would include the name, address, and contact details of the sender, so that the sender can be contacted should the container be lost, damaged or misdirected.

-20. The GM vaccine would be administered to chickens in commercial poultry where there is a history or risk of ILTV infection or in the event of an outbreak in the region.
+Each individual vial would be labelled with an APVMA approved label indicating the contents of the vial.
+Leaflets with instructions for use, storage, and disposal will accompany each consignment.
+During transport, the outer most packaging would include the name, address, and contact details of the sender, so that the sender can be contacted should the container be lost, damaged or misdirected. - 21.
+The GM vaccine would be administered to chickens in commercial poultry where there is a history or risk of ILTV infection or in the event of an outbreak in the region. - 22.
+The applicant has stated that the GM vaccine would be used as per the currently approved APVMA research permit.
+Note that the GM vaccine is currently not registered as a commercial product with the

-21. The applicant has stated that the GM vaccine would be used as per the currently approved APVMA research permit.
-Note that the GM vaccine is currently not registered as a commercial product with the APVMA and any commercial GM vaccine must be stored and used as per final registration with the APVMA.
+APVMA and any commercial GM vaccine must be stored and used as per the registration or permit granted by the APVMA.

-22. Administration of the vaccine via eye drop would be carried out by farm personnel under the direction of a veterinarian.
+- 23. Administration of the vaccine via eye drop would be carried out by farm personnel under the direction of a veterinarian.
 The applicant proposes to register this method of administration with the APVMA.
 Administration via eye drop and drinking water are currently approved under both APVMA PER91758 and DIR-154.
-Bioproperties also intend to test other methods of administration to optimise the vaccination efficacy (e.g. in-ovo or coarse spray).
-This RARMP will consider vaccine administration via eye drop, in ovo, drinking water or coarse spray.

-23. All residual vaccine and associated waste which has come in to contact with the GM vaccine (such as syringes, vials and eye droppers) would be discarded into solutions containing appropriate disinfectant (e.g. bleach) prior to disposal.
+Bioproperties also intends to test other methods of administration to optimise the vaccination efficacy (e.g. in-ovo or coarse spray).
+This RARMP will consider vaccine administration via eye drop, in ovo, drinking water or coarse spray. - 24.
+All residual vaccine and associated waste which has come in to contact with the GM vaccine (such as syringes, vials and eye droppers) would be discarded into solutions containing appropriate disinfectant (e.g. bleach) prior to disposal.
 The disposal of all other waste (e.g. litter and dead carcases) is usually carried out via composting, burial, rendering (high heat processing of poultry by products not intended for human consumption) or disposal in landfill, and would be carried out in accordance with State/Territory, local council and Environmental Protection Agency (EPA) requirements; the poultry industry biosecurity standards (Department of Agriculture Fisheries and Forestry, 2009a, b; Animal Health Australia, 2020; Australian Chicken Meat Federation, 2020); and conditions imposed by the APVMA registration of the GMO.
 These requirements and guidelines all aim to limit the exposure of other people or animals to the waste by managing populations of pests (e.g. dogs, cats, rodents, wild birds and darkling beetles).